SOUTH AFRICA 1997 – BULLETS WITH BUTTERFLY WINGS

 Study abroad in South Africa

 When I contacted universities in Cape Town and Durban to talk about studying in South Africa for a semester, I discovered that completing the enrollment process was nearly impossible for people who did not have South African citizenship.
-The universities at that time just were not set up to welcome international students.
+The universities at that time just were not set up to welcome independent overseas students looking to study abroad.
 It looked like I would have to blaze a new trail through this bureaucratic jungle.

 School for International Training – 1997

-SIT is a globally respected institution, based in Vermont, USA, with a philosophy based around intercultural exchange and experiential learning.
-SIT has its roots in a 1932 project called “The Experiment in International Living”, which later gave rise to the project that became the Peace Corps.
+SIT is a globally-respected institution, based in Vermont, USA, with a philosophy based around intercultural exchange and experiential learning.
+They're the result of a 1932 project called “The Experiment in International Living”, from which one participant, Sargent Shriver, would ultimately develop the Peace Corps.

 The father of the family was originally from Durban, of Indian ancestry, while his wife was from Cape Town and of Malaysian ancestry, and they had two daughters in their early twenties.

 The family were Muslim, and so this was a great opportunity for me to learn about Islam.
 I studied the history and events of Islam specific to Cape Town, focused on Cape Malay traditions and culture.

 Twenty years on, I am still in contact with the family, and I still have fond memories of Mrs. Ramjan's home cooking.

 Mr. and Mrs. Ramjan – Cape Malay culture